-Council members begin their term at the SHAPE America National Convention & Expo and end their term three years later, also at the SHAPE America National Convention & Expo.
+Council members begin their term in the month of the SHAPE America National Convention & Expo and end their term three years later, also in the month of the SHAPE America National Convention & Expo.

 How often do the Program Councils meet?

-Councils primarily conduct their business through monthly conference calls and regular email exchange.
-They also meet in-person at the SHAPE America National Convention & Expo (at their own expense).
+Councils primarily conduct their business throughout regular conference calls and regular email exchange.

 What content areas are represented by the council?

 The School Health Education Council addresses the areas of Health Education Teacher Education (HETE), preK-12 School Health Education, and State/District Health Education Administration.

 The Physical Education Council addresses the areas of Dance, Physical Education Teacher Education (PETE), preK-12 Physical Education, Adapted Physical Education, State/District Physical Education Administration.

 The Physical Activity Council addresses the areas of lifespan physical activity, dance, sport, adapted physical activity, and outdoor adventure education.